zshivers/zshivers.github.io/_posts/2023-11-01-playa-navigator.md

 ## GNSS Receiver
 Aliexpress has a great, low-cost option for a [GNSS receiver](https://www.aliexpress.us/item/3256801517715702.html?gatewayAdapt=glo2usa) with a UART interface.
 It includes an antenna.
 Total per unit cost (including shipping from China) was $3.77 per unit for quantity 25. 🤯
 [![](assets/img/ATGM336H.jpg)](assets/img/ATGM336H.jpg)
-Surprisingly, I was able to find an working, English version of the [UI](https://github.com/zxcwhale/GnssToolKit3-binaries) used to configure the receiver.
+Surprisingly, I was able to find a working, English version of the [UI](https://github.com/zxcwhale/GnssToolKit3-binaries) used to configure the receiver.

 {% include figure.html url="assets/img/gnsstoolkit-screenshot.png" description="GnssToolkit UI which can be used to test the receiver." %}

 I ended up just using the receivers without any customization.
 It outputs plenty of info by default.
 I tried tweaking a few settings in an attempt to lower the power consumption (like number of constellations, update rate, filtering).
 Unfortunately, nothing I tried significantly lowered the power.

 ## Microcontroller
 I chose the [Raspberry Pi Pico](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html), mostly because it allowed me to use the display breakout.
-However, RP2040s have an excellent price to performace ratio.
-Bought in quantity of 10s, they are only [about $4](https://shop.pimoroni.com/products/raspberry-pi-pico).
+However, RP2040s have an excellent price to performance ratio.
+Bought in quantities of 10s, they are only [about $4](https://shop.pimoroni.com/products/raspberry-pi-pico).
 The Pico has dual ARM Cortext M0 cores, 264kB of SRAM, 2MB of on-board flash memory, and native USB.

 ## Power button circuit
 The power circuitry is a bit tricky.
 I wanted to be able to turn the power on and off with one of the buttons included on the GFX pack board rather than adding additional hardware.